dcos/demos/jupyterlab/1.11/README.md

 3. Check HDFS

-Let us briefly check HDFS is working as expected and the `mnist` directory does not exist yet from the Terminal:
+Let us briefly check HDFS is working as expected and the `mnist` directory does not exist yet from the notebook's Terminal:

 ``` bash
 hdfs dfs -ls  mnist/